rjsalamanca/ppl-tracker/README.md

 **************

 [X] Routine name needs to be trimmed before inputting in DB.
-[IP] Creating of routine needs to happen in 1 SQL statement.
+[X] Creating of routine needs to happen in 1 SQL statement.
    - Bugs are created when there is no information in the child.
 EX: Routine with no Routine Days.
+   -
 [X] Workouts not updating when changing calendar date.
 [X] Workouts Schedule for Today not properly updating when calendar is changed.
 [X] Initial reload for 'Workouts Scheduled for Today' displays tomorrows workout.